 What is a Nuptial Agreement?

-A pre-nuptial agreement is a legal document entered into by two parties prior to marriage that sets out how the couple intends for their assets and liabilities to be divided between them, should they separate and/or decide to divorce in the future.
-Agreements may also set out how the couple wishes to deal with their assets during their marriage.
-A post-nuptial agreement essentially deals with the same matters, but is entered into once you are already married or after you have separated.
+A pre-nuptial agreement is a legal document entered into by each party before marriage that sets out how the couple intends for their assets and debts to be divided between them should they get divorced in the future.
+It will sometimes also include how the couple wishes to deal with their assets during the marriage.
+A post-nuptial agreement is essentially the same thing, but is entered into once you are already married.

-For a pre or post-nuptial agreement to be upheld, it must satisfy the legal test set out in Radmacher, that is to say that each party (i) freely entered into the agreement without undue pressure, (ii) obtained independent legal advice prior to entering into the agreement, (iii) was informed of the full implications of entering into the pre-nuptial agreement, and (iv) there was full and honest disclosure of both of parties’ assets.
-The agreement must also be validly drafted pursuant to the laws in the jurisdiction where it is to be applied.
+For a nuptial agreement to be upheld, it must satisfy the legal test set out in Radmacher.
+Key points include that each party: freely entered into the agreement without undue pressure; obtained independent legal advice prior to entering into the agreement; was informed of the full implications of entering into the pre-nuptial agreement; and there was a full and honest disclosure of both parties’ assets.
+The actual agreement must also be validly drafted pursuant to the laws in the jurisdiction where it is to be applied.

-A nuptial agreement should also include a review clause, and it is good practice for the document to be reconsidered whenever any significant change occurs, for example, on the birth of a child or the receipt of a large inheritance by one spouse.
+A nuptial agreement should also include a review clause and should be reviewed whenever any significant change in the marriage occurs.
+For example, the birth of a child or the receipt of a large inheritance by one spouse could drastically change the terms of a pre-nuptial agreement.